 - If you can’t see it, they can’t see it.
 The “it” here could be replaced by the words, “vision”, “value”, or “impact”.
 You have to have and articulate a vision for impact of your education, for the value of what you offer, for the measurable impact of what you’re doing.
 If you don’t articulate that vision or value or impact, you can’t assume learners will see it.

 - Good design is the enemy of impact.
 This is related to the idea that perfection prevents progress.
 A learning business can get caught up in the trappings of learning—the perfectly phrased learning objectives or the religious commitment to an interaction every two minutes in an e-learning.
 What’s essential is setting the context—why this is important to learn—but that doesn’t have to happen through bullet points with action verbs.
 What’s essential is that learners engage with the content and begin applying it, and that may happen as readily by offering a reflection question verbally as by building slick interactions.
-Good design can be at odds with innovation and iteration.
+A blind focus on best practice and process is very often at odds with innovation and iteration.
 A minimum viable product (MVP), can be a great way to float a trial balloon and see if a new learning offering will have impact—but MVPs, by definition, aren’t polished; they don’t fit the classic “good design” definition—but they could have huge impact.

 - Marketing is education is marketing.
 We have a couple of points in mind related to this: